device42/device42-docs/docs/reports/reports/insights-plus.md

 sidebar_position: 1
 ---

+import ThemedImage from '@theme/ThemedImage' import useBaseUrl from '@docusaurus/useBaseUrl'

 ## Introduction

 Device42 **Insights+** provides integrated analytics that leverage the breadth and depth of Device42 discovery to help you make sense of your data through visuals and dashboards so that you can make better, more informed business decisions _quickly_.